 But precisely because sleeping in class is exceedingly common, we can’t attribute the issue to students’ indifference or irresponsibility.
 Rather, we must consider how demands upon students’ time are in constant competition, often at the expense of their well-being.
 How can parents and educators support better sleep choices, rather than scolding students too tired to participate fully?
 In conversations about success in college, this question may go ignored all too often.

 At least there’s a practical and affordable solution for improved sleep: Get a mattress that’s truly tailored to your needs.
 Even those who devote enough time to sleep can experience lingering fatigue if their mattress doesn’t meet their particular needs.
 Let our guides and resources help you compare features and prices, so you can enjoy the restorative benefits of sleep – in college or elsewhere.

 We collected responses from 997 people using Amazon’s Mechanical Turk.
-50.2% of participants were female, and 49.8% were male.
+50.2% of the participants were female, and 49.8% were male.
 Participants ranged in age from 18 to 76 with a mean of 31 and a standard deviation of 10.16.
 Participants were excluded if they had never fallen asleep in class or were clearly not paying attention (e.g., failed attention check questions or entered obviously inconsistent data).
 Statistical testing was not performed.
 We weighted the data to 2017 BLS data for age, gender, and race of Americans.

 Majors were grouped as follows:

 - Environment-related majors (31): Agriculture, Animal Sciences, Anthropology, Archaeology, Food Science, Geography, Wildlife and Fishery Science